Larry Carp

-Dr. Carp held memberships in the Bar Association of Metropolitan St. Louis (former chairman, Immigration Law Committee; former vice chairman, Immigration and Nationality Committee); the St. Louis County Bar Association; the American Bar Association; the American Immigration Lawyers Association; and the Missouri Bar.
+Carp held memberships in the Bar Association of Metropolitan St. Louis (former chairman, Immigration Law Committee; former vice chairman, Immigration and Nationality Committee); the St. Louis County Bar Association; the American Bar Association; the American Immigration Lawyers Association; and the Missouri Bar.
 He was a Fellow of the American Academy of Matrimonial Lawyers and was Treasurer of its Missouri Chapter.

-Dr. Carp was also a former vice chairman and commissioner of the Missouri Commission on Human Rights; a former member of the Advisory Board of the George Engelmann Math and Science Institute; and former Legal Advisor to the St. Louis Chapter of Image, Inc. (An Hispanic Organization).
+Carp was also a former vice chairman and commissioner of the Missouri Commission on Human Rights; a former member of the Advisory Board of the George Engelmann Math and Science Institute; and former Legal Advisor to the St. Louis Chapter of Image, Inc. (An Hispanic Organization).
 During the final year of the Clinton Administration he was a Presidential Appointee as Senior Adviser and U. S. Public Delegate to the 55th session of the United Nations General Assembly.

-He was on the Board of Trustees of the Academy of Science of St. Louis and the Board of Directors of the St. Louis Center for International Relations, and was an Adviser to the Ethiopian Community Association of St. Louis.
+Carp was on the Board of Trustees of the Academy of Science of St. Louis and the Board of directors of the St. Louis Center for International Relations, and was an Adviser to the Ethiopian Community Association of St. Louis.